liza-tennant/liza-tennant.github.io/_posts/2025-06-27-emergent-misalignment.md

 ---
 Emergent Misalignment (EM), discovered by Betley et al. (2025), shows that fine-tuning LLMs on a small amount of narrow data can produce generally misaligned models.

-In a recent project, my colleagues @IBeMrT, Kevin Wei and I set out to clarity two questions in relation to EM:
+In a recent project, my colleagues @IBeMrT, Kevin Wei and I set out to clarify two questions in relation to EM:

 **Q1.** How general is EM?
 Does it extend to other fine-tuning domains and smaller models?
 **Q2.** How can we mitigate EM?
 Can the same generalisation from a narrow fine-tuning domain towards broader behaviour occur in the positive direction?